Citation, DOI & article data

 - a double-balloon 14 French Foley catheter is inserted into the urethra and contrast medium is injected at high pressure within the "isolated" urethra, allowing filling of any urethral communications

 - used to be considered as the gold standard investigation 1-3

 - there are an increasing number of studies showing greater urethral diverticula detection with MRI 1

-Transabdominal, transvaginal, transperineal and endo-urethral techniques have been described.
+Transabdominal, transvaginal, transperineal 7 and endourethral techniques have been described.
 Ultrasound may be of particular benefit in differentiating a septated urethral diverticulum from multiple urethral diverticula when compared with MRI.
-The principal drawback is that these techniques are operator dependent 1,3.
+The principal drawback is that these techniques are operator-dependent 1,3.

-- conventional contrast-enhanced CT can help characterise female urethral abnormalities to a limited extent.
-A urethral diverticulum may be visualised at CT as a cystic mass with wall thickening and enhancement at the level of the pubic symphysis 3
+- conventional contrast-enhanced CT can help characterize female urethral abnormalities to a limited extent.
+A urethral diverticulum may be visualized at CT as a cystic mass with wall thickening and enhancement at the level of the pubic symphysis 3.

 - CT voiding urethrography (virtual urethroscopy)